Dosugamea/l-api-tips/README.md

 # l-api-tips
 Some tips of using API.<br/>
-It will be useful to make your bot.
+It will be useful to make your bot.<br/>
+(My english is not good, feel free to fix them.)

 ## URL Scheme.md
  Some useful Schemes are in here.